Venom9718/OxyBoat-Documentation/README.md

 ---
-description: >-
+Home: >-
-  Here's a quick getting started guide just to get you on your feet and explain how to get the best experience you can.
+  Here's a quick documentation/guide just to get you on your feet and explain how to use OxyBoat.
 ---

 # Get Started